Here's a rare chance to own a genuine piece of 'Atomic' history with this vintage, US-made, Firestone F-60 spark plug housed in its own display case.

 performance (apparently it didn’t…) and it had a short ‘half life’ of just 139

-days, which means that three years after it was made it had all disappeared and
+days, which means that three years after it was made it had all disappeared, turning into non-radioactive lead.

 It was manufactured in the USA by